sdispater/orator/docs/orm.rst

 Accessors & mutators
 ====================

-Eloquent provides a convenient way to transform your model attributes when getting or setting them.
+Orator provides a convenient way to transform your model attributes when getting or setting them.

 Defining an accessor
 --------------------